Amazon Bedrock Integration

 - Backfill historical costs - up to 30 days on Free, or 365 days on Pro/Ultimate (AWS Cost Explorer retains 12 months of data).

-- Sync daily via the automated cron job to pull the latest Bedrock costs.
+- Sync daily - an automated sync pulls the latest Bedrock costs.

 Data Collected